Court Reminder SMS: How Jurisdictions Are Reducing Failure to Appear Rates

-Across the United States, roughly 15 million people fail to appear for scheduled court dates each year.
-That 20-30% failure rate carries a staggering cost: approximately $9 billion in warrant processing, detention, and lost court capacity.
+Across the United States, roughlya significant market people fail to appear for scheduled court dates each year.
+That 20-30% failure rate carries a staggering cost: approximately a significant market in warrant processing, detention, and lost court capacity.
 Each FTA triggers a cascade of legal consequences—bench warrants, additional charges, job loss, housing instability, and deeper entrenchment in the criminal justice system.

 SMS court reminders are one of the most effective, low-cost interventions to reduce FTA rates.
 Jurisdictions that implement court reminder SMS see meaningful reductions in failure to appear—and critically, these reductions disproportionately help low-income defendants who lack reliable transportation and cannot afford to miss work.